GunDevi1/JavaScript-Projects/README.md

 The "Tic Tac Toe Game" project is a classic game where two players take turns marking spaces in a 3x3 grid, aiming to get three of their symbols in a row, column, or diagonal.

+### 8. Audio Player

+A basic audio player that enables playback of audio files directly on a webpage, which featuring controls like play, pause, and volume adjustment.

 # Usage

 Clone the repository: